Case Definition: Vesicant (Mustards, Dimethyl Sulfate, and Lewisite)

 - Biologic: A case in which sulfur mustard in biologic samples is detected, as determined by CDC or one of five LRN laboratories that have this capacity, and a case in which nitrogen mustard and lewisite are detected in biologic samples, as determined by CDC.

-- Environmental: Confirmation of the detection of vesicants in environmental samples is not available.
+- Environmental: Detection of vesicants in environmental samples (6-9).

 - Suspected: A case in which a potentially exposed person is being evaluated by health-care workers or public health officials for poisoning by a particular chemical agent, but no specific credible threat exists.